 First things first, you will need some background info on both Impala and Moxi before moving forward.
 Here is a brief introduction to both brands.

 The Moxi Skates company was founded in Long Beach in 2008 by Michelle Steilen.
 The company specializes in retro outdoor quad skates.
-The brand has partnered with the historic Riedell Skate company to produce and manufacturer skates.
+The brand has partnered with the historic Riedell Skate company to produce and manufacture skates.

 The main focus of Moxi Skates is accessibility – the company is all about expanding its reach and introducing its customer base to good roller skates and roller skating culture.
 Since its inception, the company has gone on to dominate the market, particularly with its female-driven clientele.